RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Other-Sources.md

-This page lists all the Linux distributions and repositories in which `airgeddon` is available to download.
+This page lists all the Linux distributions and repositories in which `airgeddon` is preinstalled or available to download.
 Listed alphabetically:

 | Source  | Link  |
 |:-------:|:-----:|